-Oriental Works of Art is one of the most popular categories at Nicholas Wells Antiques Ltd in London.
+Asian Works of Art is one of the most popular categories at Nicholas Wells Antiques Ltd in London.
 Furthermore, our carefully curated selection is sourced from the finest private collections from around the world.
 We offer numerous museum-quality Oriental objects from China, Japan, Southeast Asia, and India that are popular in today’s market.
+Complimentary delivery within the UK.

 Oriental Works of Art